catalyst-cloud/catalystcloud-docs/source/billing/separate-billing.rst

 Get billing information based on the prefix of customer
 =======================================================

-Source an openrc file with your credentials to access the Catalyst Cloud, as described at :ref:`source-rc-file`
+Source an openrc file with your credentials to access Catalyst Cloud, as described at :ref:`source-rc-file`

 .. note::